sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 When we look at these statements through our western 21st century lens, they come across as potentially racist and sexist.
 But I don't believe that is the intent behind this series of blessings.
 Rather than these statements being about a Jewish man gloating in his superiority (which they may have been for some), I think these statements are really about a Jewish man acknowledging the blessings that were a part of the law of Moses.

 Under the law, there were 613 commandments in total.
 If you were a free Jewish man, all of these commandments would apply to you.
 In other words, the full burden of the law was on your shoulders.
-If you were born a Jewish woman, God acknowledged the differences in roles between men and women, so fewer commandments applied.
+If you were born a Jewish woman, God acknowledged through the law the differences in roles between men and women, so fewer commandments applied.
 Even fewer for slaves.
 None for Gentiles, unless you became circumcised.

+Why would a Jewish man be thanking God for a greater burden under the law.
 I can see the Jewish mind thinking that more commandments implies more blessing.
 In other words, if you had more commandments to keep, you had the opportunity to get more blessing.

-What Paul is talking about in Galations 3 is the Gentiles The blessings of Abraham are related to the promises made to Abraham.
+Reference a quote from the law.

+When Paul speaks of being a descendant of Abraham, he has blessings in view:

 	[Gal 3:14 KJV] 14 That the blessing of Abraham might come on the Gentiles through Jesus Christ; that we might receive the promise of the Spirit through faith.